-President and CEO — UnitedHealthcare Community Plan of Tennessee
+CEO — UnitedHealthcare Community Plan of Tennessee

 Value-based care is a new approach to delivering better health, better care and lower costs.
-Rather than compensating physicians, hospitals, Federally Qualified Health Centers (FQHC) and other providers based on volume, VBC programs reward physicians for keeping people healthy, enhancing care coordination and following clinical best practices.
+Rather than compensating physicians, hospitals, Federally Qualified Health Centers (FQHC) and other health care providers based on volume, VBC programs reward physicians for keeping people healthy, enhancing care coordination and following clinical best practices.

 Episodes of Care

 Our episodes based payment seeks to align provider incentives with successfully achieving a patient’s desired outcome during an “episode of care.”
 An episode of care is acute or specialist-driven health care delivered during a specific time period to treat a physical or behavioral health condition.
 Episodes reward high-quality care, promote the use of clinical pathways and evidence-based guidelines, encourage care coordination and reduce ineffective and/or inappropriate care.